w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-Get an overview of why the WCAG2ICT accessibility guidance was developed, who it is for, what it does and does **not** do, and how to comment on it.
+This page provides an overview of the WCAG2ICT guidance, its purpose and who it is for, what it does and does ***not*** do, and how to comment on it.

 Quick link to the full document:
 * [Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT)](https://www.w3.org/TR/wcag2ict-22/)